GENERAL MEMBERSHIP INFORMATION

 FREE FLIGHT GUIDELINES

 Hangar 1 provides a large volume of air to fly in.
 Even with this kind of volume, models do venture into difficult areas due to air currents or poor trimming.
 Helium filled balloons and fiberglass poles are good tools for recovering a model.
 Each modeler should bring his/her own equipment.
-The club provides helium.
+The club provides helium in the storage cage.
 On occasion the club can provide steering equipment for those who do not bring any.
 Many of our members are true experts in the art of trimming.
 A simple request of assistance may be all that’s needed to keep your model from constantly landing in an area that we would prefer not to enter.
 Hangar 1 was built in the 1920’s.
 Much of its skin has been replaced and improved.
 The framed structure is still original.
 Caution is advised in approaching any of these original areas.
 Lakehurst has been very supportive of our group, and one of the reasons is that we have demonstrated our responsibility within the building.

 RADIO CONTROL (RC) GUIDELINES